Care for Tilt-Head Models

 If you use the machine more than once a week, and/or use it for heavy loads such as bread dough or for extended high-speed operation, or if you make if you use the mixer to make money, I recommend that you have the gears cleaned, regreased, and checked annually.
 This will keep the moving parts in good operating condition, and will give you a chance to catch any problems before they get really bad (and expensive to fix).

-For typical light-to-moderate household use, I recommend that you do this every two to three years.
+For typical light-to-moderate household use, I recommend that you do this every three to five years.
 You can find a list of parts and materials for the job here: https://www.mixerology.com/k45-k5-clean-and-re-grease-parts/

 No matter what schedule you follow, if at any time you see oil leaking down the beater shaft, or out around the trim band, it’s time to service the machine.